Sunrase/3DSoundboard/README.md

   - being in *.wav format
   - a sample rate set to 44100 Hz
   - channels set to mono
+  - be placed in the '3DSoundBoard' folder, in the '3ds' folder

 For instance (from Audacity) :